matinntb/table-design/README.md

 # table-design
-this table can add new elements, edit and remove that. there is png photo and fonts
+this table can add new elements, edit and remove that. the required png photo and fonts is there